CJanecka/Projects_and_CTFs/Defensive Security/README.md

   + This allowed us to easily associate each signature with its corresponding ID.

-*Figure 03 - Supplemental report showing the count for each signature.*
+*Figure 03 - Report showing the Count for each Signature.*
 ![win server - total signature counts](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/0ef7d5e6-e3a3-41f3-9943-0eb818142dc1)

   + This reveals how many times each signature occured.